Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 ## 8.0.0-preview.3 - July 18th, 2024
 ### Breaking Changes
 * Removed .NET 7 as a target framework as .NET 7 is out of support. [#567](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/567)
-* The provider now uses the [Microsoft feature flag schema v2.0.0](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json) to output feature flags containing any of the `variants`, `allocation` or `telemetry` properties to configuration. [#543](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/543)
+* The provider now uses the [Microsoft feature flag schema v2.0.0](https://github.com/Azure/AppConfiguration/blob/main/docs/FeatureManagement/FeatureFlag.v2.0.0.schema.json) to output feature flags containing any of the `variants`, `allocation` or `telemetry` properties to configuration.
+Flags without these properties will not change in configuration. [#543](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/543)

 ### Enhancements
 * Added deprecation warnings to `AzureAppConfigurationRefreshOptions.SetCacheExpiration` and `FeatureFlagOptions.CacheExpirationInterval`.
 The `AzureAppConfigurationRefreshOptions.SetRefreshInterval` and `FeatureFlagOptions.SetRefreshInterval` APIs should be used instead to set the minimum interval between consecutive refresh operations. [#350](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/350)